About The Quiz

 The Theory Behind the Quiz Model

 The Quiz model is far more inclusive and accurate, despite only including two dimensions.
 It is based on the idea that the majority of political issues can be divided broadly into two categories: Economic and Personal.

 The Personal category includes what you do in relationships, in self-expression, and in general what you do with your own body and mind.
 Examples of personal activities: marriage; choosing what books you read and movies you watch; what foods, medicines, and drugs you choose to consume; sports; your religious choices; organizations you join; who you choose to associate with.

-The Economic category includes what you do as a producer and consumer — what you can buy, sell, produce.
-Where you work, who you hire, what you do with your money.
+The Economic category includes what you do as a producer and consumer — what you can buy, sell, or produce.
+Where you work, who you hire, or what you do with your money.
 Examples of economic activity: starting a business; buying a home; constructing a building; purchasing groceries; working in an office—in essence, the trading of goods and services.

 Since most government activity occurs in these two major areas, political positions can be defined and compared by determining how much government control a person favors in these two areas.